oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 - We met regularly as a team to work on our robot
 - We practiced individual missions many times
 - We ran complete practice runs frequently
-- We increased practice as competition got closer
+- We always practice, it dosen't matter if the compation get close

 **What We Practiced:**
 - **Individual Missions:** We practiced each mission until it was reliable
 - **Complete Runs:** We practiced full runs to work on timing and flow